Last Updated on October 6, 2022 by Griselda M.

 And, other than that, it is always a good idea to have an extra cheesecake on hand.
 You never know when you might be getting unexpected guests.

-Now, the only functional reason some people may freeze their cheesecakes is because it didn’t originally set properly.
+Now, the only functional reason some people may freeze their cheesecakes is that they didn’t originally set them properly.
 When a cheesecake doesn’t set, it could be because of the following;

 - The incorrect ratio of cream cheese to eggs